Inside Look Into MS in Real Estate and Infrastructure

-The 36-credit MS in Real Estate and Infrastructure is offered in a full-time format at the Carey Business School’s Washington, D.C. campus and in a part-time format at Carey’s D.C. and Baltimore campuses.
-You’ll complete the program in a cohort with a group of peers following the same curriculum for most of your studies.
+The 36-credit MS in Real Estate and Infrastructure is offered in a full-time format at the Carey Business School’s Washington, D.C. campus.
+Full-time students complete the program in a cohort with a group of peers following the same curriculum for most of their studies.

 Business Foundations (8 credits)

 - BU.120.601 Business Communication

 - BU.241.620 Design and Construction Feasibility

 - BU.241.735 Infrastructure Development for Sustainable Cities

 - BU.241.740 Project Finance & Public-Private Infrastructure Delivery